RolandReff/Roland-s-Downloader/README.md

 # Roland's Downloader
-This is a personal project made and designed to simplify the process of downloading vidoes from various websites usin pytube and youtube-dl.
+This is a personal project made and designed to simplify the process of downloading vidoes from various websites using pytube and youtube-dl.

 ## Functions
-Download youtube videos in the following formats with Pytube:
+Download Youtube videos in the following formats with Pytube and ffmpeg:
 - MP4
 - Mp3